Ananyapam7/ananyapam7.github.io/_pages/papersshelf.md

 layout: papersshelf
 permalink: /papersshelf/
 title: Papers Shelf
-description: A collection of some of the best articles on various topics.
+description: A collection of some papers on various topics.
 Keeping an organized list helps in building mental models and quickly remembering the crux of the work.
 nav: true
 nav_order: 1
 ---